dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 ## List comprehensions

 What if there was a simple syntax to both modify and filter a list?
-DuckDB takes inspiration from Python’s approach to list comprehensions to dramatically simplify the above examples.
+DataMiner takes inspiration from Python’s approach to list comprehensions to dramatically simplify the above examples.
 List comprehensions are syntactic sugar – these queries are rewritten into lambda expressions behind the scenes!

 Within brackets, first specify the transformation that is desired, then indicate which list should be iterated over, and finally include the filter criteria.